Ryan Jeffers Player Props: Twins vs. Guardians

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Ryan Jeffers?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Ryan Jeffers At The Plate